Space weather: Ground-based

 Space weather is monitored at ground level by observing changes in the Earth's magnetic field over periods of seconds to days, by observing the surface of the Sun, and by observing radio noise created in the Sun's atmosphere.

 The Sunspot Number (SSN) is the number of sunspots on the Sun's photosphere in visible light on the side of the Sun visible to an Earth observer.
-The number and total area of sunspots are related to the brightness of the Sun in the extreme ultraviolet (EUV) and X-ray portions of the solar spectrum and to solar activity such as solar flares and coronal mass ejections.
+The number and total area of sunspots are related to the brightness of the Sun in the EUV and X-ray portions of the solar spectrum and to solar activity such as solar flares and coronal mass ejections.

 The 10.7 cm radio flux (F10.7) is a measurement of RF emissions from the Sun and is roughly correlated with the solar EUV flux.
 Since this RF emission is easily obtained from the ground and EUV flux is not, this value has been measured and disseminated continuously since 1947.
 The world standard measurements are made by the Dominion Radio Astrophysical Observatory at Penticton, BC, Canada and reported once a day at local noon in solar flux units (10−22W·m−2·Hz−1).
 F10.7 is archived by the National Geophysical Data Center.

 Fundamental space weather monitoring data are provided by ground-based magnetometers and magnetic observatories.
 Magnetic storms were first discovered by ground-based measurement of occasional magnetic disturbance.
 Ground magnetometer data provide real-time situational awareness for postevent analysis.
 Magnetic observatories have been in continuous operations for decades to centuries, providing data to inform studies of long-term changes in space climatology.

 Disturbance storm time index (Dst index) is an estimate of the magnetic field change at the Earth's magnetic equator due to a ring of electric current at and just earthward of the geosynchronous orbit.
 The index is based on data from four ground-based magnetic observatories between 21° and 33° magnetic latitude during a one-hour period.
 Stations closer to the magnetic equator are not used due to ionospheric effects.
 The Dst index is compiled and archived by the World Data Center for Geomagnetism, Kyoto.

 Kp/ap index: 'a' is an index created from the geomagnetic disturbance at one midlatitude (40° to 50° latitude) geomagnetic observatory during a 3-hour period.
 'K' is the quasilogarithmic counterpart of the 'a' index.
-Kp and ap are the average of K and a over 13 geomagnetic observatories to represent planetary-wide geomagnetic disturbances.
+Kp and ap are the average of K and an over 13 geomagnetic observatories to represent planetary-wide geomagnetic disturbances.
 The Kp/ap index indicates both geomagnetic storms and substorms (auroral disturbance).
 Kp/ap data are available from 1932 onward.